ambitus/pyracf/user/advanced/alter.md

 * `traits`<br>
   A dictionary of **traits/attributes** that should be altered.
 See [Traits](../segments_traits_operators#traits) to see what all of the valid **User Traits** are.

+{: .warning }
+> * _pyRACF encodes the data it passes to RACF in Code Page IBM-1047._
+> * _If you are entering a password or phrase with special or national characters, users logging on from terminals using differnt or international codepages may experience errors._
+> * _Please consult a list of invariant characters to use for such passwords or phrases if this applies to you._

 #### 📤 Returns
 * `Union[dict, bytes]`<br>
   Returns a **Security Result dictionary** or **Security Request XML bytes** if the `UserAdmin.generate_request_only` class attribute is set to `True`.